Back to home

 6. You will be redirected to the review details page when complete.

-3. Understanding Review Results
+3. Understanding results

-After a review completes, you will see:
+After a review completes, you will typically see:

-• Quality score (0–100): An overall assessment of your code.
+• Quality score (0–100): An overall read on the submission.

-4. GitHub Action Integration
+4. GitHub Action

 name: CodeCritic Review